正常

 std::expected (C++23)

-Holds either the desired value T or an unexpected error E — a type-safe, zero-overhead error propagation mechanism that replaces exceptions and std::pair<T, Error> patterns.
+Either holds an expected value T or an unexpected error E—a type-safe, zero-overhead error propagation mechanism that replaces exceptions and the error_code pattern.

 Header